+Earlier this year I bought some gorgeous blue and white wall tiles.
+I instantly fell in love with them and bought eight in total, getting two of each pattern.
 I was inspired by an image of tiles I had seen in a magazine article about a Moroccan home interior.
 I really liked the way they combined a terracotta wall and coloured floor tiles.
 Mr C and I have a terracotta and white lounge and adding blue into the mix seemed to really work.
 The tiles were bought specifically to be used as coasters so we could add some colour and pattern to […]

 Winter feels like it is definitely on its way.
 Today we have clear skies and bright sunshine, along with a fresh crisp breeze.
 This morning I spent a few minutes in the garden seeing how my plants were settling in after the planting I did last weekend.
 Everything was looking good however I realised that I hadn’t harvested the rest of my ‘crops’.
 The air temperature dropped to the lowest it has been in quite sometime last night.
 I thought that it would be best to pick the final few crops left in the garden and make use of them before […]

 Spending time in the garden during October involves getting the garden tidy before winter and preparing the garden for spring.
 I spent most of this weekend tidying up the garden, sweeping up leaves, planting bulbs, restocking the bird feeder, adding new plants to my window boxes and rearranging a few things before the winter kicks in.
 I emptied my window boxes, keeping the geraniums and planting them into small pots to keep over winter in my cold frame greenhouse.
 In their place I planted red cyclamen and ivy into my window boxes, creating the same arrangement for each front windowsill.
 These […]

 Making your own cushion is such a great way to practice a number of sewing techniques and add something unique to your home.
 A few months ago a good friend of mine moved into a beautiful furnished flat, decorated in a stylish black and white theme.
 The flat being furnished meant that my friend didn’t have a lot of opportunity to add a bit of her style to the flat.
 Gradually an orange footstool, an orange rug and an orange throw were added to make the flat feel more like home, adding a touch of her style to the front room.

 Sloe gin is one of my favourite winter tipples, it has such a sweet taste and a fantastic deep pink colour when the liqueur is made.
 To make your own sloe gin in time to enjoy during the winter you need to start early!
 I know we are quite a few weeks away from Christmas but to get Sloe gin to be ready in time for then you need to start now.
 Making sloe gin requires patience and time so the flavours mix and to allow the drink to reach perfection.
 I’m hoping to use the homemade sloe gin as small […]

 In mid-September Mr C and I went on a country walk with friends.
 Living in Bristol we are lucky to be a short drive away from a number of great places to visit.
 We decided to take walk from Chew Magna to Chew Valley Lake and back again.
 We wanted to combine the walk with catching up with friends, a pub lunch and the chance to pick blackberries on the walk and hopefully sloes if we could find them.
 I bought Mr C a handy little book, Food For Free, last Christmas and we took with us as it fitted […]